KyattPL/Huffman_Compression/README.md

 Usage:
 1. Firstly, run "python frequency.py" and then type the relative or absoulte path of your file (for which you'd like to make a frequency table of occurance for each possible value of the source symbol).
 This will automatically generate the "frequency" file (no extension!)
 2. Next, run "python encode.py" and provide it with the relative or absolute path of your file (which you'd like to encode using the frequency table located in the "frequency" file).
+There you can choose to either make .txt file (without real compression) or .bin file which will be compressed (but not easy to read).
 3. Lastly, run "python decode.py" and provide it with the relative or the absolute path of your file (which you'd like to decode using the frequency table located in the "frequency" file).

 Note: